pokemonltk/campushuzz/README.md

-its an webapp to connect diffrent students from different background to connect to their seniors and faculty
+its an webapp to connect diffrent students from different background to connect to their seniors and faculty.